hyeon9/SpliceDecoder/README.md

       cd code/
       bash Make_config.sh
       bash Main.sh all ${Your.config}

       OR

       vi example.config
+      mv example.config ${Your.config}

-* If you use SLURM, use this command to submit your job
+* Then, use this command to submit your job if you are using SLURM

       sbatch Main.sh {Make_input | DS_mapping | ORF_mapping | Simulation | Scoring | all} ${Your.config}